the Cook Islands

 also known as Wigmore's Waterfall, just to the west of Vaimaanga.

-is a lovely spot but, by crikey, you need to take insect repellant
+And, by crikey, you need to take insect repellant

 with you otherwise you'll be savaged by feral mosquitos.

-get to the falls you go past one of the most amazing building
+Near the turnoff to the falls you go past one of the most amazing building

 sites you will see.
 It is the derelict Sheration Hotel complex